Medical Management of ectopic pregnancy with Methotrexate

 New treatment methods are being developed but set out below are the options that you are likely to be currently advised.
 An ectopic pregnancy can also be treated by Surgical management or Expectant management.

 The term ‘medical management, when used in relation to ectopic pregnancy, means using a drug called methotrexate.
 Folate is an essential vitamin needed to help rapidly dividing cells in pregnancy and methotrexate is a powerful drug that works by temporarily interfering with the processing in the body of folate.
 The drug stops the pregnancy developing any further and it is gradually reabsorbed by the body leaving the Fallopian tube intact.

-Methotrexate is most effective in the earlier stages of pregnancy, usually when the pregnancy hormone ‘beta hCG’ level is below 5000 mIU/mL.
+Methotrexate treatment is most effective in the early pregnancy stages, usually when the pregnancy hormone ‘beta hCG’ (human chorionic gonadotropin) level is below 5000 mIU/mL.
 The risk of rupture is higher in pregnancies with levels greater than this.
 However, in interstitial ectopic pregnancy, it is not unusual to try to treat ectopic pregnancy with the drug with higher levels of hCG in the body.
 With ectopic pregnancy, it is not really the stage of pregnancy (as in the number of weeks gestation), but the size of the ectopic, which can vary over the first few weeks depending on the rate of growth, that is important.

 For a more detailed understanding of when methotrexate might be considered, looking at the medical professional’s RCOG Green-top Guideline 21 and the NICE Ectopic Pregnancy and Miscarriage Guidance might be helpful.